jtluoto/serverless-local-dev-example/README.md

 * Serverless framework to run and deploy the functions to AWS
 * Mocha for the test cases
 * serverless-mocha-plugin to create the test case skeleton
+* serverless-offline to emulate AWS Lambda and API Gateway on your local machine
+* serverless-dynamodb-local to run local DynamoDB in conjunction with serverless-offline
+* serverless-dynamodb-dlient to switch between local and online DynamoDB
-* aws-sdk-mock to mock DynamoDB queries
+* aws-sdk-mock to mock DynamoDB queries when unit testing

 First install Serverless framework and npm dependencies:
 ```